Genesis (band): 1970–1972: Collins and Hackett join and Nursery Cryme

 Nursery Cryme was released in November 1971 and reached No. 39 in the UK in 1974.
 Though the group still had a minor cult following at home, they started to achieve commercial and critical success in mainland Europe, with the album reaching No. 4 in the Italian charts.
 From November 1971 to August 1972, Genesis toured to support the album, including further visits to Belgium and, for the first time, Italy, where they played to enthusiastic crowds.
-In January and March 1972 they recorded radio sessions for BBC's Sounds of the Seventies program, and later in the year performed at the Reading Festival to some critical acclaim.
+In January and March 1972 they recorded radio sessions for BBC's Sounds of the Seventies programme and later in the year performed at the Reading Festival to some critical acclaim.
 During the tour, Genesis recorded "Happy the Man", a non-album single, with "Seven Stones" from Nursery Cryme on its B-side.

 1972–1974: Foxtrot and Selling England by the Pound

 Following rehearsals in a dance school in Shepherd's Bush, Genesis recorded Foxtrot at Island Studios in August and September 1972.
 During the early sessions, disagreements between Charisma and Anthony contributed to the end of his association with Genesis.
 After two replacement engineers were tried out, the band settled on John Burns and a new producer, Dave Hitchcock.

 The album features the 23-minute track "Supper's Ready", a suite of various musical segments.
-The track included an opening acoustic piece, a Gabriel-penned song called "Willow Farm", and a piece derived from a jam by Banks, Rutherford and Collins called "Apocalypse in 9/8".
+The track included an opening acoustic piece, a Gabriel-penned song called "Willow Farm" and a piece derived from a jam by Banks, Rutherford and Collins called "Apocalypse in 9/8".
 Other songs were the science-fiction-themed "Watcher of the Skies" and the property-development-themed "Get 'Em Out by Friday".
-Foxtrot was released in October 1972 and reached No. 12 in the UK.
+Foxtrot was released in on 15 September 1972 and reached No. 12 in the UK.
 It fared even better in Italy, where it went to No. 1.
 Foxtrot was well received by critics.
-Chris Welch of Melody Maker thought Foxtrot was "a milestone in the group's career", "an important point of development in British group music", and that Genesis had reached "a creative peak".
+Chris Welch of Melody Maker thought Foxtrot was "a milestone in the group's career", "an important point of development in British group music" and that Genesis had reached "a creative peak".
 Stephen Thomas Erlewine thought Foxtrot marked the first time "Genesis attacked like a rock band, playing with a visceral power".